Tournament of the Fallen Stag Sat., Oct. 17, 2026, Newark, DE

 All are welcome and encouraged to watch the efforts of the combatants and the wearing of pre-17th century garb is encouraged.
 The Shire will have its Gold Key (period clothing that can be borrowed, free of charge, for the day) on hand and available.

-Bring your favorite seat and personal feast gear (a bowl, plate, cup, cutlery, and a napkin would serve you well).
-Pop-up tents are welcome.
+BRING Feast Gear: Bring personal feast gear (a bowl, plate, cutlery, mug and a napkin would serve you well).

 DATE